-There are 8 candidates (in this election) for 3 positions in West Ward.
+There are 3 Councillor positions allocated to West Ward.

 Basically, it’s a way for your vote to benefit your first choice of candidate (me!), but also other candidates that you like, to allow them to be elected to one of the other 2 Councillor positions in the Ward.

 If you want the long story, here’s the official explanation.

 Macedon Ranges Council elections, electing 3 Councillors for each of 3 wards (9 in total) is based on the proportional system of voting, meaning most candidates do not obtain enough votes to get elected outright and get elected based on the preference flows from candidates that do not get elected.

 Do not think your favorite candidate will get elected without your number one.
 Every vote counts.
 Make sure you vote in the true order of your preference for candidates to be elected.